How to save money on food

 Save money on food and groceries

-There are lots of ways to cut costs at the supermarket checkout
+There are lots of ways to cut the cost of food without going

-without going hungry or sacrificing quality.
-Here are some ways you
+hungry or sacrificing quality.
+Here are some ways you can save

 Plan before you shop

 Saving money on food begins before you even set